How to support someone living with dementia to have a vaccine

 FAQs

-How can I help someone with dementia to understand the Covid-19 vaccine?
+How can I help someone with dementia to understand the flu jab?

 People with dementia can take longer to understand things, become confused easily or forget conversations.
-When explain the Copvid-19 vaccine to someone with dementia, make sure to be patient, allow them plenty of time to speak, and repeat information as many times as they need.
+Make sure to be patient, allow them plenty of time to speak, and repeat information as many times as they need.
 Use strategies to help them remember, such as visual aids, writing down answers to the questions and reminding them regularly.

-Can I consent to the vaccine on behalf of someone with dementia?
+Can I consent to a vaccine on behalf of someone with dementia?

-Even if a loved one’s dementia is quite far along, it is still their choice as to whether or not they receive the vaccine and they will need to sign their own consent form.
+Even if a loved one’s dementia is quite severe, it is still their choice as to whether or not they receive a vaccine.
 You can only make the decision for them if they have been assessed as not having the mental capacity to make decisions, and you have a Health and Welfare Lasting Power of Attorney or Personal Welfare Deputyship in place.

-What can I do if someone with dementia refuses the Covid-19 vaccine?
+What can I do if someone with dementia refuses a vaccine?

 If your loved one has not been assessed as not having mental capacity, they have the right to make their own decisions, whether you agree with them or not.
 If they have been confirmed not to have capacity but nobody has an LPA or deputyship, a healthcare professional will make the decision for them, but both they and their next of kin have the right to be consulted.